ThePrez/prometheus-exporter-jdbc/README.md

-# Prometheus Client for IBM i
+# JDBC Prometheus Exporter for IBM i and databases

-Prometheus Client for IBM i.
+Prometheus exporter for IBM i and databases.
 This provides an interface for passive metrics collection.
-That is, Prometheus can scrape IBM i (via this client) for metrics.
+That is, Prometheus can scrape this exporter for metrics.

 The metrics are customizable.
 Any numeric metric available through SQL can be monitored using this client.

 # Installation and Startup (IBM i)